morsecodemedia/blog.morsecodemedia.com/content/articles/certified-as-an-aws-alexa-skill-builder.md

 I got busy on other projects.
 I had some life events.

-Here's the kicker - as we are about to wrap up 2021 - I haven't written a new Alexa skill since that day.
+As we are about to wrap up 2021 - I haven't written a new Alexa skill since that day.
 I do use Alexas more regularly though - mostly to read Audible books to me, but it's something.
+I suppose I will get back into Alexa development in the future, as I continue my journey in accessibility and overall inclusiveness (both digitally and in real life).

 <!--  vim: set shiftwidth=4 tabstop=4 expandtab: -->